Optimal quantum tomography with constrained elementary measurements arising from unitary bases: Basics of Unitary Bases and Elementary Measurements

-Really intricate crystal clear formats are obtained in \cite{2} utilizing Albouy's streamlining indicated in \S2 above.
+Explicit formulae are obtained in \cite{2} utilizing Albouy's streamlining indicated in \S2.3 above.
 At times, the description here is more transparent.
-For instance, the facts like the following give us more information about isotropic lines and, as a consequence $\mathbf{W}$-MASS's in Example 3.1(vii)\cite{4} via the manner indicated in \S~2 above.
+For instance, the facts like the following give us more information about isotropic lines and, as a consequence $\mathbf{W}$-MASS's in this context. \begin{itemize} \item[(i)] Each isotropic line $\lambda$ is a subgroup of $\ZZ_d^2$.
+So for any $\sigma=(m,n)\in \lambda$, the subgroup $\lambda_\sigma$ generated by $\sigma$ is a subset of $\lambda$.
+We express this fact by saying that $\lambda_\sigma$ is a `move together' for $\sigma$.
+More generally, any subset $Z$ of $\tilde{\bf W}$ that satisfies the condition that any $\tilde{{\bf W}}$-MASS containing $\sigma$ must contain $Z$ will be called a {\it move together} for $\sigma$.